Media and Public Resources

 Lower Court Finds Against Us, We Plan Appeal, 10/30/12

-Goldwater Reports, All Legal Briefs Here, through Summer 2013
+Goldwater Institute Reports, All Legal Briefs Here, through Winter 2013

 Increasing Trainers and Sponsors

-The numbers of trainers and sponsors supporting TrainMeAZ continues to grow, despite setbacks with censorship of the effective bus shelter campaign, and the web search and use tools have gone through improvements as…
+The numbers of trainers and sponsors supporting TrainMeAZ continues to grow, despite setbacks with censorship of the effective bus shelter campaign, and our web search and user tools have gone through improvements as…

 The national frenzy for gun restrictions also generated massive interest in gun sales, training and industry coalition.
 Responding, TrainMeAZ developed the Arizona Firearms Industry Directory, and became involved in identifying and helping attract new business to Arizona, from states increasingly hostile to the industry.
 Working with the Governor’s office of business attraction in the Arizona Commerce Authority, we continue to pursue the new jobs, tax base, commerce and wholesome neighbors such business represents.